 So Socrates concluded that the oracle was perhaps right: nobody knew anything, but Socrates knew he didn't know anything, and so he had some claim to being the wisest in all Athens.

 However, Socrates's quest to work out what the oracle was talking about had unfortunate consequences.
 His cross-examination punctured the self-worth of his fellow-citizens and made him unpopular.
 Eventually, he was put on trial on charges of impiety and corrupting the youth of the city.
 Plato's Apology, where this story about the oracle comes from, is an account of his Socrates's defence.
 And although it is a compelling read, as a defence it was unsuccessful: Socrates was found guilty and executed.

 What if the best we can hope for is knowing we don't know?

 There are different ways of reading Socrates's conclusion.
 On the one hand, we could read Socrates as meaning that human wisdom is simply very difficult to attain—and if we want to get started on wisdom, we need to recognise that we know nothing.
-In this view, wisdom starts (as we saw in lesson one of this course) with the humility of knowing how little we know.
+In this view, wisdom starts (as we saw in the first piece in this current series) with the humility of knowing how little we know.
 Once we have faced up to how shaky and uncertain the foundations of our knowledge, then we can set about developing wisdom.

 There is, however, a more unsettling reading.
 What if Socrates is saying that human wisdom is not up to scratch, and can never be up to scratch?
 What if human wisdom is entirely deficient, and we cannot develop any more wisdom than the knowledge of our ignorance?
 Where does this leave philosophy, the love of wisdom?
 Does it undermine the search for wisdom?
 Or does it leave us starting out again and again, striving for the wisdom we will never attain, treading a path where our progress can be measured only by the continual deepening of our understanding of how very little we know?